eurenatolima/feedget/README.md

-# The project was to develop a widget for the user to send an idea, comment or bug feedback and allow an automatic screen print..
+# The project was to develop a widget for the user to send an idea, comment or bug feedback and allow an automatic screen print.